Publications

 Susan Brown, Patricia Clements, Isobel Grundy.
 “Humanities and Computing: Orlando” at interdisciplinary symposium, “The Computer: The Once and Future Medium for the Humanities and Social Sciences”, at annual meeting of SDH/SEMI, York University, Toronto.
 30 May 2006.

 Isobel Grundy.
 “Eighteenth-Century Women and the Digital Turn.”
-Presented for the annual Clifford Lecture at the annual American Society for Eighteenth-Century Studies conference, Montreal.
+Presented for the annual Clifford Lecture at the American Society for Eighteenth-Century Studies conference, Montreal.
 31 March 2006.

 Susan Brown, Patricia Clements, Isobel Grundy.
 “Orlando Abroad: Scholarship and Transformation”.
 Presented at Digital Humanities 2006, Sorbonne, Paris